teklynk/twitch_chat_alerts/README.md

 - **!alert** : Custom chat commands that will trigger when someone in chat uses them (!commands, !sfx, !fart, !so, ! welcome)
 - **!so** : Bot will look up {channel} and say a shout-out message with {playing},{status},{url} values for the {channel} entered. ie: !so teklynk.
-If {randomvideo} is set for the video, the alert will play a random vod from the channel.
+If {randomclip} is set for the video, the alert will play a random vod from the channel.
 - **follow** : This will trigger when you receive a new follower.
 - **hosted** : This will trigger when someone hosts your channel.